-- for ISGRI at low energies (< 100 keV): cosmic-ray induced fluorescence of the shielding elements, and diffuse cosmic γ-ray background. - for ISGRI at higher energies and for PICsIT: radioactive decay of unstable nuclei created by the spallation interactions of cosmic-ray protons and their secondary particles in the massive parts of the satellite.
+- for ISGRI at low energies (< 100 keV): cosmic-ray induced fluorescence of the shielding elements, and diffuse cosmic γ -ray background - for ISGRI at higher energies and for PICsIT: radioactive decay of unstable nuclei created by the spallation interactions of cosmic-ray protons and their secondary particles in the massive parts of the satellite

 Figure 5.
 ISGRI time-averages intensity background maps in four logarithmically sized energy bands: 20-35, 35-60, 60-100 and 100-175 keV.
-The colourbar scale ranges from 0 to 0.018 cps, but the maps are re-normalized depending on the count rate in each science window.
+The colour intensity ranges from 0 to 0.018 cps, but the maps are re-normalized depending on the count rate in each science window.

 The overall background is strongly influenced by solar activity: it is lowest at solar maximum, when a stronger solar magnetic field inhibits the propagation of cosmic rays into the inner solar system, and is about twice as high at solar minimum.
 Veto performance is another major influence on background levels.
 During the performance verification phase, it was found that the Veto can help to reduce the count rate by approximately 50% for ISGRI and 40% for PICsIT.
-Time-averaged, in-flight background spectra as observed by ISGRI and PICsIT are shown in Figure 7, and the in-flight background rates are compared to those of the Crab on-axis in Table 3.

-Since the background is strongly energy-dependent below ~100 keV, background cubes (2Dimages as a function of energy) are constructed from all available empty fields and high latitude observations for each ISGRI energy channel (~0.5 keV).
-These are used by default in OSA, both for imaging and spectral analysis: the high resolution maps are rebinned to match the specified energy bands.
-An example of these background maps is shown in FIGURE 5.
+Since the background is strongly energy-dependent below ~100 keV, background cubes (2D-images as a function of energy) are constructed from all available empty fields and high latitude observations for each ISGRI energy channel (~0.5 keV).
+These are used by default in OSA, both for imaging and spectral analysis: the high-resolution maps are combined to match the specified energy bands.
+An example of these background maps is shown in Figure 5.

 From the first instrument activation, bursts in the PICsIT count rate were observed (see Figure 6).
 In the time-integrated detector images, they are seen as tracks of bright pixels, indicating that these events are related to the interaction of cosmic rays with the detector.
 The contribution of these cosmic-ray induced triggers to the total PICsIT background is of the order of 10%, but they mainly affect the low-energy channels below ~300 keV (up to about 30% of the total background).
-Since in the standard observing mode only histograms are downloaded, this introduces non-statistical fluctuations in the data, up to a factor of a \sim 2.5 in the SNR.
+Since in the standard observing mode only histograms are downloaded, this introduces non-statistical fluctuations in the data, up to a factor of a ~2.5 in the SNR.
 A study to remove these fake events onboard is ongoing.